What you need to know about becoming a Divemaster in Thailand, from our experienced scuba diving writer!

-You will have plenty of time to spend on the beach but you will also keep you brain occupied, learn a myriad of new skills and make lasting friendships with people from all over the world.
+You will have plenty of time to spend on the beach but you will also keep your brain occupied, learn a myriad of new skills and make lasting friendships with people from all over the world.

 Depending on current competency and qualifications, Divemaster training in Thailand can be completed in as little as 3 weeks or as much as 3 months.
+A PADI Divemaster Course is the most popular and well known.

-It’s likely that you will also spend time doing more specialised training in wrecks, deep conditions and using Nitrox.
+It’s likely that you will also spend time doing more specialised training in wrecks, deep conditions, and using Nitrox.

 So what does a day in the life of a Divemaster in Thailand look like?

-Over the course of the morning you will dive with your fellow trainees and you can practice your briefing, navigation and leading skills together.
+Over the course of the morning, you will dive with your fellow trainees and you can practice your briefing, navigation, and leading skills together.

 The boat will then get you back in time to relax in the school’s beachside restaurant and enjoy a delicious curry or soup for lunch.